devzeb/blog-scripts/30-12-2023_embedded_cpp_make_std_chrono_work/30-12-2023_embedded_cpp_make_std_chrono_clock_work.md

 >
 > These hooks use the structure _reent defined in reent.h.
 A variable defined as ‘struct _reent’ is called a reentrancy structure.
 All functions which must manipulate global information are available in two versions.
 The first version has the usual name, and uses a single global instance of the reentrancy structure.
 The second has a different name, normally formed by prepending ‘_’ and appending ‘_r’, and takes a pointer to the particular reentrancy structure to use.

-This is the reason why the system call `gettimeofday` is actually implemented as a trampoline function to the reentrant version `_gettimeofday_r`, which then calls the actual system call function `_gettimeofday`.
+This is the reason why the system call `gettimeofday` is actually implemented as a trampoline function to the reentrant version `_gettimeofday_r`, which then calls the actual system call implementation `_gettimeofday`.

-To sum it up: Newlib renamed the actual system call function from `gettimeofday` to `_gettimeofday` to enable the function to be reentrant.
+To sum it up: Newlib renamed the actual system call implementation from `gettimeofday` to `_gettimeofday` to enable the function to be reentrant.
 Both `gettimeofday` and `_gettimeofday` have the same signature and the documentation of `gettimeofday` is also valid for `_gettimeofday`.

 If you want more information about this, look at the section [Proof that the _gettimeofday is the actual system call function](#proof-that-the-_gettimeofday-is-the-actual-system-call-function).